 Summer Language Program

-Classes will meet five days a week from 10 a.m. to noon during the six-week periods of June 10-July 19 and July 22-Aug.
-30. Courses in both sessions are taught at the same academic level.
+Classes will meet five days a week from 10 a.m. to noon during the six-week periods of June 9-July 18 and July 21-August 29.
+Courses in both sessions are taught at the same academic level.
 There must be a minimum of 15 students enrolled in order for a class to be held.
 Enrollment will be limited to 18 students per class.

 Priority enrollment goes first to Princeton graduate students, followed by Princeton Theological Seminary graduate students, and then all others.
 Please keep in mind that these are intensive courses and have a high workload.
 Be prepared to minimize conflicts that may interfere with attendance during the six-week period.

-The registration deadline for all students is Monday, April 15.
+Registration will begin at the end of January 2014.
+The registration deadline for all students is Monday, April 14.

 Princeton Theological Seminary students must complete a release form with their registration and deposit.